Robert Dellar

-Robert Dellar (16 December 1964 – 17 December 2016) was an activist, musician and poet who founded Mad Pride with others.
+Robert Dellar (16 December 1964 – 17 December 2016) was a British activist, musician and poet who founded Mad Pride with others.
 He died of a pulmonary embolism one day after his fifty-second birthday, with a post mortem revealing he also had pancreatic cancer.
 He wrote several books, and a biography was published posthumously.

 Dellar was appointed as a development worker at Southwark Mind in 1997.